keu/docs/software/renew-tls-cert.md

 ## Manually renew TLS certificates

-Larger organizations with dedicated security teams will likely have their own processes for requesting and renewing TLS certificates.
-Regardless, there are specific steps you have to complete for Astronomer when renewing TLS certificates:
+Use a manual process to renew TLS certificates when your organization has its own process for requesting and renewing TLS certificates.
+When you renew a TLS certificate with Let's Encrypt, you must specify the RSA key type to sign certificates or your deploys will fail and error messages will appear in the registry and Houston logs.

 1. Delete your current TLS certificate by running the following command:
    ```sh